-Immediately after our arrival in Dublin, we were greeted by the President of Ireland in person in his residence in Dublin, along with other travel bloggers and press people from all over the world.
-We owed this honor to the fact that in 2013 he invited Irish emigrants and Ireland friends from all over the world to a gathering of all Ireland fans on the island.
-“The Gathering” was a year-round series of events that brought people from all over the world to Ireland to learn more about Irish culture and way of life and to deal with it directly.
+As soon as we arrived in Dublin, the President of Ireland welcomed us to his residence in Dublin, along with other travel bloggers and press people from all over the world.
+We owe this honor to the fact that in 2013 he invited Irish emigrants and friends of Ireland from all over the world to a meeting of all Ireland fans on the island.
+The Gathering was a year-round series of events that draw people from all over the world to Ireland.
+There you should get to know the Irish culture and way of life better and deal with it directly.

-Text: © Copyright Monika Fuchs, TravelWorldOnline
+Text: © Copyright Monika Fuchs and TravelWorldOnline